-- • As mentioned in the resource pack, if you'd like your students to practise composing for film, take a look at our three Film Creative Briefs.
-Each Creative Brief playlist contains a short, silent clip (created by young filmmakers from the BFI Future Film Academy) to be composed to, a "How to approach the Brief" guidance video from professional film composer Alex Harwood, and material created by young composers in response to the Briefs.
-Creative Brief 1: Paper Faces, Creative Brief 2: Father/Daugher, Creative Brief 3: A Book Has to be Read
+- • If you'd like your students to practise composing for film, take a look at our Film Creative Briefs on The Studio Film page.
+Each Creative Brief playlist contains a short, silent clip to be composed to, a "How to approach the Brief" guidance video from professional film composer Alex Harwood, and material created by young composers in response to the Briefs.

-- • There are more Creative Briefs to be found on our Dance and The Stage pages, where students can compose for silent choreography or to a scene from Shakespeare's King Lear
+- • There are more Creative Briefs to be found on our Dance and The Stage pages, where students can compose for silent choreography or to theatre scenes.

 - • You can find out more about the film music industry by watching videos in our Film Music - The Industry playlist